China backs e-commerce expansion in win for Alibaba, JD.com

 Li's support would benefit Alibaba, the world's largest e-commerce company, which is already investing in cloud computing and internet finance.
 Its biggest rival, Beijing-based JD.com, has seen its transactions more than treble in its online marketplace.

-Others firms likely to benefit include social networking and entertainment company Tencent Holding Ltd and online search firm Baidu Inc. Both have internet finance operations and are expanding internationally.
+Others firms likely to benefit include social networking and entertainment company Tencent Holding Ltd (0700.HK) and online search firm Baidu Inc (BIDU.O).
+Both have internet finance operations and are expanding internationally.

 Both Li and the National Development and Reform Commision (NDRC), in a separate annual report, stressed the need to boost the technology industry, at a time of slowing economic growth and as China tries to transition into a consumption-based economy from its heavy reliance on manufacturing.

-Li said the world's second largest economy would target growth this year of around 7 percent, signalling the lowest expansion for a quarter of a century.
+Li said the world's second largest economy would target growth this year of around 7 percent, signaling the lowest expansion for a quarter of a century.

 ($1 = 6.2683 Chinese yuan renminbi)